Liability Insurance for Dietary Supplement and Nutraceutical Companies

 “Standard lines” insurance markets include insurance companies that insure businesses that are perceived to be less risky, like most food processors and distributors, as examples.
 The standard lines carriers are licensed in the respective states where they offer and sell insurance.
 For the dietary supplement industry, the products liability policies are mostly written in the “excess & surplus lines” insurance market and are not licensed by the states in which they operate, however are still regulated for the products sold in each state.
 This market is also called “non-standard” and “non-admitted.”

-Understand the Critical Differences Between “Occurrence” versus “Claims Made” Coverage Forms
+Understand the Critical Difference Between “Occurrence” versus “Claims Made” Coverage

 There are two different types of coverage forms for general liability policies: “occurrence” form and “claims made” form.
 The difference is in the coverage trigger.
 The “occurrence” form responds to a claim that happened during the insurance policy year, even many years after the affected policy period.
 This form is used for industries whose liability risks are considered less risky.
 For the supplement industry, “claims made” is primarily the only available form due to the perception of higher than average risk to loss.
 The claims made coverage only provides insurance under the policy while it is in effect.
 Generally, there are three dates to determine coverage under a claims made policy: 1) date the claim occurred, 2) retroactive date of the policy, and 3) the date the claim is reported to the insurance company.
 The claim also needs to be reported as soon as practicable.
 Other claim reporting conditions may apply depending on the policy conditions.